bagnine/Pnuemonia-image-classification/README.md

 For preprocessing, we resized each image to 224x224 pixels and ran models both after converting them to greyscale and as a 3d tensor array.
 We calculated the inverse frequency of each class in our training data to use as class weights in our models.

-We used an Adam classifer which uses an adaptive learning rate with stochastic gradient descent.
+We used an Adam optimizer which uses an adaptive learning rate with stochastic gradient descent.
+We chose to use it because of its speed training and evaluating new models, but given more time would switch to an SGD optimizer with step decay in the learning rate.

-We created a convoluted neural network consisting of 8 alternating convolution and max pooling layers, followed by a flattening layer and 3 densely connected layers interspersed with regularization layers.
-Using our target metric- Recall- along with Accuracy and AUC we were able to tune our model to avoid over predicting pneumonia while still avoiding a potentially life-threatening false negative.
+We created a convoluted neural network consisting of 8 alternating convolution and max pooling layers, followed by a flattening layer and 3 densely connected layers interspersed with regularization layers to reduce overfit.
+We chose Recall as our target metric to avoid potentially deadly false negatives, but because of the class imbalance our early models were able to achieve 100% recall, albeit with 100s of false positives.
+As we continued to develop our models, we added Accuracy and AUC in order to reduce false positives and produce an overall better model.

 ### VGG16: Make it AlexNet, but better